 Daria's early gimmick was that whatever odd situation the title character had been placed in, she could get through it and upstage her erstwhile counterparts at Lawndale High and home on her wits and effective use of irony.
 Daria became more introspective in the later seasons.

-The first two seasons of Kim Possible lack the series signature Affectionate Parody, Les Yay, and comedy.
-Dr. Drakken was also a serious villain early on, and Shego was a rather onesided mook with some essences of her later personality.
+The first two seasons of Kim Possible the series seemed more toned down and less comedic.
+Dr. Drakken was also a serious villain early on, and Shego was a mook who was only occasionally sarcastic.

 The art is also quite different in the first season.